CHNOPS0127/ERP_MIMIC-III/README.md

-# ERP_MIMIC-III: Preprocessing & Tensors for Multimodal ICU LOS Prediction
+# ERP_MIMIC-III: Preprocessing & Modelling for Multimodal ICU LOS Prediction

 Codebase for the dissertation **"Multimodal Learning for ICU Length-of-Stay Prediction: A Temporal and Multitasking Approach."**

-This repository builds harmonized ICU **time-series** + **static** covariates from **MIMIC-III** and exports padded tensors for baseline, sequence, and multitask models.
+This repository integrates ICU multimodal covariates from **MIMIC-III** through a comprehensive preprocessing pipeline, modelling and evaluate baselines (i.e., logistic regression and random forest), sequence models (i.e., BiLSTM and BiGRU), and a multitask framework across multiple configurations and observation window.

 > **Attribution / Public Notice**
 >
 > The job scripts in this repository are public.
-If you use or adapt them, please acknowledge **Zhiying Guo** (e.g., "Preprocessing adapted from Zhiying Guo's *ERP_MIMIC-III* pipeline").
+If you use or adapt them, please acknowledge the authour.

 ---